 Purpose: To help all parishioners to recognize, encourage and support potential religious vocations.
 Introduce and create a culture of religious vocation awareness for the children, adolescents and young adults of the parish.
 To have this mission result in priestly and religious vocations from St. Helen Parish and Indian River County.

 Time Commitment: Committee members meet the second Tuesday of each month from 11 a.m. to Noon.
 Volunteer time commitment varies.

 - Mass for Vocations is at 8:30 a.m. the 2nd Wednesday of each month at St. Helen Church.

 - Eucharistic Adoration is the first Friday of the month in the Eucharistic Chapel at Holy Cross Church.

 - National Vocation Awareness Week celebrations.

-- Sponsor the St. Helen Altar Server Appreciation Dinner
+- Sponsorship the St. Helen Altar Server Appreciation Dinner

 - Trips / Tours to St. Vincent de Paul Regional Seminary in Boynton Beach, FL

 Society of St. Vincent de Paul

 Purpose: The Society of St. Vincent de Paul helps people in our community by operating a thrift store.
 We have a total volunteer staff and the funds raised help people in our own community.
 We assist with utility bills, prescriptions, clothing and household items.
 We work closely with local agencies helping those in need.